Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 Ciphers are algorithmic in nature.

 - Cyphers are well documented and mostly public.
 The algorithms are out in the open for everyone to see.
+- To keep these ciphers specific to each users, we have a secret piece of information called a **key**
+- To establish communication between two connections, the sender as well as the recipient should know each other's keys
+- Keys in nature as basically very huge numbers

+There are many different types of encryptions.
+### Secret-Key Cryptography
+- The security of your data relies on the secrecy of your key

 #### References
 [[Edx CS50 Securing Data (Introduction to Cybersecurity)]]